fbpx

 Highlights of England’s Coast to Coast Hike

-I certainly have my own highlights from when I hiked England’s Coast to Coast trail, but I thought it would be more interesting to hear the perspective of our amazing guide, Andrew, with whom I traveled.
+I certainly have my own highlights from when I hiked England’s Coast to Coast trail, but I thought it would be more interesting to hear the perspective of our amazing England tour guide, Andrew, with whom I traveled.
 He kindly indulged me with a detailed answer:

 It’s not a tough question to answer, but the answers vary tremendously.
 They change with the seasons: the birds at different stages of their lives, the colours of the leaves, the heather moorlands.
 They change with the weather: will rain allow us to see beautiful waterfalls, will the sunshine dry sections of trail allowing a less trodden route?
 They change even with the people you’re walking with: what are their interests, where does their curiosity lie, where is their attention drawn?